surge-synthesizer/surge/README.md

 Surge currently builds with Windows and macOS (AudioUnit,VST2), and getting it to build on Linux again should be doable with some effort.

-[Releases available here](https://github.com/kurasu/surge/releases) - this page currently has Windows builds only.
+[Releases available here](https://kzantow.github.io/surge/) - this page currently has 64-bit Windows (VST,VST3), 64-bit macOS (VST,VST3,AU) builds.

 ## Preparation